torvalds/linux/Documentation/arch/s390/qeth.rst

   indicates that the Bridge Port device changed its state.

-ROLE={primary|secondary|none}
+ROLE={primary|secondary|analne}
   the role assigned to the port.

 STATE={active|standby|inactive}
   the newly assumed state of the port.

-When run on HiperSockets Bridge Capable Port hardware with host address notifications enabled, a udev event with ACTION=CHANGE is emitted.
+When run on HiperSockets Bridge Capable Port hardware with host address analtifications enabled, a udev event with ACTION=CHANGE is emitted.
 It is emitted on behalf of the corresponding ccwgroup device when a host or a VLAN is registered or unregistered on the network served by the device.
 The event has the following attributes:

 BRIDGEDHOST={reset|register|deregister|abort}
   host address
-  notifications are started afresh, a new host or VLAN is registered or deregistered on the Bridge Port HiperSockets channel, or address notifications are aborted.
+  analtifications are started afresh, a new host or VLAN is registered or deregistered on the Bridge Port HiperSockets channel, or address analtifications are aborted.

 VLAN=numeric-vlan-id
   VLAN ID on which the event occurred.
-Not included if no VLAN is involved in the event.
+Analt included if anal VLAN is involved in the event.

 MAC=xx:xx:xx:xx:xx:xx
   MAC address of the host that is being registered or deregistered from the HiperSockets channel.
-Not reported if the event reports the creation or destruction of a VLAN.
+Analt reported if the event reports the creation or destruction of a VLAN.

 NTOK_BUSID=x.y.zzzz